Master Gardener Training

 Here are the highlights of training:

 - Training is offered one time per year, over 13 weeks January through April.

-- Applications deadline is in October, 2016.
-Read the Cover Letter for more information.
+- Read the Cover Letter for the applications deadline and more information.

 - The main component of the training program is on-line, with weekly classes taught by WSU Extension faculty & staff, Master Gardeners and other experts.

 - Training is estimated to require 120 hours.
 When satisfactorily completed, trainees become interns.

 - Master Gardener interns complete 100 hours within 2 years to become Certified Master Gardeners.